Teacher Retirement System of Texas Has $34.84 Million Stock Position in Republic Services, Inc. (NYSE:RSG)

 A number of other large investors have also bought and sold shares of RSG.
 Nordea Investment Management AB raised its position in Republic Services by 147.2% during the first quarter.
 Nordea Investment Management AB now owns 5,033,908 shares of the business services provider’s stock valued at $499,062,000 after buying an additional 2,997,759 shares during the period.
 Mitsubishi UFJ Trust & Banking Corp increased its position in Republic Services by 190.0% in the 1st quarter.
 Mitsubishi UFJ Trust & Banking Corp now owns 1,237,988 shares of the business services provider’s stock worth $120,266,000 after purchasing an additional 811,132 shares during the last quarter.
 Millennium Management LLC increased its position in Republic Services by 370.8% in the 1st quarter.
 Millennium Management LLC now owns 897,483 shares of the business services provider’s stock worth $89,165,000 after purchasing an additional 706,837 shares during the last quarter.
 JPMorgan Chase & Co. increased its position in Republic Services by 9.0% in the 1st quarter.
 JPMorgan Chase & Co. now owns 6,355,888 shares of the business services provider’s stock worth $631,458,000 after purchasing an additional 524,587 shares during the last quarter.
 Finally, Victory Capital Management Inc. increased its position in Republic Services by 28.1% in the 1st quarter.
 Victory Capital Management Inc. now owns 2,059,478 shares of the business services provider’s stock worth $204,610,000 after purchasing an additional 452,156 shares during the last quarter.
 55.35% of the stock is currently owned by hedge funds and other institutional investors.

 Several brokerages have weighed in on RSG.
-BMO Capital Markets upped their target price on Republic Services from $125.00 to $136.00 and gave the stock an “outperform” rating in a research report on Monday, August 2nd.
-Raymond James reissued an “outperform” rating and set a $116.14 price objective (down previously from $117.00) on shares of Republic Services in a report on Monday, July 26th.
+Royal Bank of Canada upped their target price on Republic Services from $111.00 to $118.00 and gave the stock a “sector perform” rating in a research report on Friday, July 30th.
+They noted that the move was a valuation call.
 Oppenheimer increased their price objective on Republic Services from $117.00 to $121.00 and gave the company an “outperform” rating in a report on Friday, July 16th.
 Morgan Stanley increased their price objective on Republic Services from $126.00 to $134.00 and gave the company an “overweight” rating in a report on Friday, July 30th.
-Finally, Royal Bank of Canada increased their price objective on Republic Services from $111.00 to $118.00 and gave the company a “sector perform” rating in a report on Friday, July 30th.
-They noted that the move was a valuation call.
+Raymond James reissued an “outperform” rating and set a $116.14 price objective (down previously from $117.00) on shares of Republic Services in a report on Monday, July 26th.
+Finally, BMO Capital Markets increased their price objective on Republic Services from $125.00 to $136.00 and gave the company an “outperform” rating in a report on Monday, August 2nd.
 One research analyst has rated the stock with a sell rating, three have issued a hold rating, seven have issued a buy rating and one has issued a strong buy rating to the stock.
 The company presently has an average rating of “Buy” and a consensus price target of $113.93.

 NYSE:RSG traded up $0.50 during mid-day trading on Friday, hitting $123.56.
 1,126,896 shares of the company’s stock traded hands, compared to its average volume of 1,166,717.
 The firm’s 50 day moving average price is $115.77.
 The company has a market capitalization of $39.34 billion, a price-to-earnings ratio of 35.20, a price-to-earnings-growth ratio of 2.99 and a beta of 0.71.
 The company has a quick ratio of 0.64, a current ratio of 0.64 and a debt-to-equity ratio of 1.01.
 Republic Services, Inc. has a 12 month low of $86.18 and a 12 month high of $123.18.